UChicago-FLOTO/docs/user/application_user.md

 If your application requires secret values, such as S3 secrets, consider leaving them as blank.
 They can be overriden in a private job.

+A volume shared between your services will be mounted at `/share`.

 ### Create a job

 Lastly, navigate to the "Job" page.
 Select the application you wish to run from the input box.